Tronic Artificial Intelligence

 Recording / Egress

-Download and manage call recordings.
+Play back and download your call recordings.

-Recording and Storage page showing local and cloud recordings
+Recording and Storage page showing saved recordings

 Reports

-Schedule automated email summaries of your call activity.
+Automated email summaries of your call activity.

-Reports page with the Create First Report button
+Reports page with the create report button

 Billing Overview